cadrogui/sails-hook-thinky/README.md

 # sails-hook-thinky
-A hook to enable the Thinky ORM for RethinkDB in Sails.
+A hook to enable the Thinky ORM for RethinkDB in Sails, `with multi database support.`

 *Using this in Production would be unwise.
 It has been lightly tested.
 Develop at your own risk.*

-## Installation

-`npm install sails-hook-thinky`

-or add to `package.json`

 ## Usage

-The hook configures the thinky orm and expsoses the thinky instance to the global `thinky`.
+The hook configures the thinky orm and expsoses the connection instance to the global `connection`.
 All model files in the `/api/thinky` directory will be loaded automatically and exposed in the `sails.thinkymodels` propery and optionally to the global namespace.

 Make model calls from any service, controller, policy, etc. just as you would normally.
 No need to require thinky or any model files.